 “we found no detectable levels”

-Heavy metals in organic herbs
+Heavy metals in herbs

 USDA organic laws do not regulate heavy metal content.
 While third-party certifiers may do soil residue testing, it is neither mandatory nor market prevailing.